vallard/Presentations/AWSReInvent2015/Keynote1.md

 * ISV partners have migrated apps to AWS.
 Large environment.
 * AWS marketplace: 2300 listings, 800 ISVs, 143M EC2 Instance Hours

-## Why are customers miving to the cloud so fast?
+## Why are customers moving to the cloud so fast?
 * move capital to variable cost is better.
 * agility
 * lower variable expense than could be achieved on their own.